junxit/us-congress-code/title-27/chapter-6/sec-122a.md

   - **(3)** *Form of relief* An action under this section is limited to actions seeking injunctive relief (a preliminary and/or permanent injunction).
   - **(4)** *No right to jury trial* An action under this section shall be tried before the court.
 - **(d)** *Requirements for injunctions and orders*
   - **(1)** *In general* In any action brought under this section, upon a proper showing by the attorney general of the State, the court may issue a preliminary or permanent injunction to restrain a violation of this section.
-A proper showing under this paragraph shall require that a State prove by a preponderance of the evidence that a violation of State law as described in subsection (b) of this section has taken place or is taking place.
+A proper showing under this paragraph shall require that a State prove by a preponderance of the evidence that a violation of State law as described in subsection (b) has taken place or is taking place.
   - **(2)** *Additional showing for preliminary injunction* No preliminary injunction may be granted except upon—
     - **(A)** evidence demonstrating the probability of irreparable injury if injunctive relief is not granted; and
     - **(B)** evidence supporting the probability of success on the merits.